kaicarver/leaflet/README.md

 ## Notes

-An old but good tip for quickly styling form elements:
+An old but good tip for quickly selecting certain form elements for styling:

 https://css-tricks.com/styling-texty-inputs-only